The 1099-K: Everything You Need to Know (for Amazon Sellers)

 Yearly IRS tax season starts.
-For Amazon sellers, that means receiving a 1099-K from the mothership and for new Amazon sellers, potentially wondering what it even means and why it’s important.
+For Amazon sellers, that means receiving a 1099-K from the mothership, and for new Amazon sellers, potentially wondering what it even means and why it’s essential.

-Even if you’ve been selling for a while, it’s entirely possible you’ve never seen this form generate and make an appearance in your Seller Central Tax Document Library.
+Even if you’ve been selling for a while, you may have never seen this form generate and make an appearance in your Seller Central Tax Document Library.

-When that new line appears, if you’ve never seen it before, it’s not unreasonable to be confused.
+When that new line appears, it’s not unreasonable to be confused if you’ve never seen it before.
 The IRS has enough forms already, after all.

 In reality, it’s not as intense as it may seem, especially if you’re opening it for the first time and see potentially massive numbers written down.
-For sellers who sold six figures-worth of goods last year may be blown away by seeing a six-digit number on a tax form, then promptly terrified by their wandering mind conjuring tales and nightmares of tax bills deeper than the Pacific Ocean.
+Sellers who sold six figures worth of goods last year may be blown away by seeing a six-digit number on a tax form, then promptly terrified by their wandering mind conjuring tales and nightmares of tax bills deeper than the Pacific Ocean.

-Let’s take some time and break down exactly what a 1099-K is and how it relates to your tax responsibilities as an Amazon seller.
+Let’s take some time and explain exactly what a 1099-K is and how it relates to your tax responsibilities as an Amazon seller.

 What is a 1099-K?

 At its core, a 1099-K is not unlike other, more common 1099 forms like the 1099-INT (interest).
-An IRS 1099 form is an information form designed to simply inform the IRS of earned income outside of salaries, wages and tips.
+An IRS 1099 form is an information form designed to inform the IRS of earned income outside of salaries, wages, and tips.
 1099-K specifically handles income received from third-party payment processors.

 As an Amazon seller, you’ve agreed that Amazon the company will take care of collecting payment information for your customers.
-This idea is a large part of the alure of selling on the Amazon marketplace for some, and remains a big perk, regardless of constantly changing rules and fee increases.
-They’re still your customers–not Amazon’s–when they buy your goods either through FBA or merchant-fulfilled.
+This idea is a large part of the allure of selling on the Amazon marketplace for some and remains a big perk, regardless of constantly changing rules and fee increases.
+They’re still your customers–not Amazon’s–when they buy your goods through FBA or merchant-fulfilled.
 Amazon is simply the middle-man in this scenario.

 The IRS requires businesses or individuals to report roughly how they got all their income, and the 1099-K falls into that bucket next to 1099-MISC (contracting, services rendered, etc.), 1099-R (retirement disbursements), 1099-G (government payments like unemployment wages), and others.